Join the College Essay Community

 Timely Topics

-The first week of each month, we announce a timely topic, post reflection questions, and share Wow’s resources.
+Every other month, we announce a timely topic, post reflection questions, and share Wow’s resources.
 At the end of the month, we host a meeting on Zoom to share best practices, reflect, and improve.
 All meetings are recorded and posted the next day.

 Exclusive Insights